Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 The cft disable_node command disables the node identified by the highest node id in the {{< TransferCFT/axwayvariablesComponentShortName  >}} cluster and only that node.

-- The node un-registers its listening points from the connection dispatcher so that it no longer receives incoming requests.
+- The node un- registers its listening points from the connection dispatcher so that it no longer receives incoming requests.
 - Outgoing requests coming from APIs are no longer dispatched to this node.
 - Once the catalog related to the node is empty, the node state is set to DISABLED and the node stops.

 ****Syntax****

-`cft disable_node -n -<node_id>`
+`cft disable_node - n - <node_id>`

 ****Usage****

 ```
-cft disable_node -n -<node_id>
+cft disable_node - n - <node_id>
 ```

 ### Remove a node